RIM to introduce new BlackBerry 10 devices on January 30

-Research In Motion Ltd plans to introduce its new line of BlackBerry 10 smartphones on January 30, the company said on Monday, giving investors a measure of confidence the long-awaited devices are approaching the finish line.
+Research In Motion Ltd RIM.TO RIMM.O plans to introduce its new line of BlackBerry 10 smartphones on January 30, the company said on Monday, giving investors a measure of confidence that the long-awaited devices are nearing completion.

-The Waterloo, Ontario-based company, a one-time pioneer in the smartphone industry, is betting its future on the new line of products, which will be powered by its new BlackBerry 10 operating system.
+The Waterloo, Ontario-based company, a one-time pioneer in the smartphone industry, is betting its future on the new products, which will be powered by its new BlackBerry 10 operating system.
+Its shares rose 5.5 percent to $9.01 in trading before the U.S. stock markets opened.

-RIM has struggled over the last two years as its devices lost ground to snazzier and faster smartphones such as Apple Inc's iPhone and Samsung Electronics Co Ltd's Galaxy line.
+RIM has struggled over the last two years as its devices lost ground to snazzier and faster smartphones like Apple Inc's (AAPL.O) iPhone and Samsung Electronics' (066570.KS) Galaxy line.

-In a brief statement, RIM said the twice-delayed devices will be launched simultaneously in multiple countries.
-It will introduce two BlackBerry 10 smartphones, along with the platform that powers them at the event.
+RIM said the twice-delayed launch would take place simultaneously in multiple countries.
+It will introduce two BlackBerry 10 smartphones as well as the platform that powers them.

-"While it is clearly an uphill battle for RIM given the recent launch of the iPhone 5 device and the aggressive marketing dollars being pushed toward Windows 8, we view it as a modest positive that a date is now officially set for the launch of the new BB10 devices," Wells Fargo analyst Jennifer Fritzsche wrote in a note to clients.

-RIM has said it plans initially to roll-out touchscreen devices.
-Phones with the mini QWERTY keyboards that many long-time BlackBerry users rave about will come a few weeks later, while lower-end versions of both devices will be launched later in the year.
+The company has said the first devices will have touchscreens.
+Phones with the mini QWERTY keyboards that many long-time BlackBerry users rave about will come a few weeks later.

 ALL OR NOTHING